KazKozDev/net-reflective-reasoning-llm/CONTRIBUTING.md

 ## Bug Reports

-Report bugs using [GitHub Issues](https://github.com/kazkozdev/net-reflective-reasoning-llm/issues).
+To report a bug, [create a new issue](https://github.com/KazKozDev/Net_Reflective_Reasoning_LLM/issues/new) with the "bug" label.
 When reporting bugs, please include:

 1. A quick summary and/or background
 2. Steps to reproduce